 But we do welcome diners in the bar to linger over a pre-prandial or three.
 And we want the Swan to be part of the community, so maybe just call in for a drink and some (free) craic.

 One chap you may see around the bar a bit is Jerry.
 He won his spurs building up the Brunning & Price pub group over some 20 years, together with Graham Price.
 When they eventually passed the business on, ten years ago, he really thought he had retired as a publican.
 But then he saw the Swan was up for sale.
 He couldn’t resist.

 Back in the very early days, Jerry learnt his business in the hard knocks school of a rural Surrey local – doing everything.
-Now he really has retired from that, so the daily pub running he leaves to landlord Darren and the trusty team.
+Now he really has retired from that, so the daily pub running he leaves to the trusty team.
 But, just like the old days, Jerry likes nothing better than a good natter over a decent pint or two with locals and guests.
 Yes, he does rather like that bit still.
 Cheers!

 ‘The pub is an institution unique to England, and there is nothing more English.
 It is not an American bar, darkened still by the long shadow or Prohibition; not a French cafe, where people sunnily drink aperitifs on the pavement; not a Bavarian beer-hall, full of swaying and noise”

 …..Michael Jackson (the famous beer writer not the slightly well-known singer).

 A little history from Marbury life and the Swan

 Before King Harold had his fatal spat with William in 1066, the history of Marbury cum Quoisley is shrouded in the mists.